FAQs on the Authors Guild’s Positions and Advocacy Around Generative AI

 4)

-One or more collective rights management organizations (CMO) will have to be established or an existing one—e.g. the Authors Registry or the Copyright Clearance Center (CCC)—will have to be augmented for purposes of negotiating licenses with AI companies and distributing amounts collected to writers.
+One or more collective rights management organizations (CMO) will have to be established or an existing one—e.g. the Authors Registry or the Copyright Clearance Center (CCC)—will be augmented for purposes of providing licenses with AI companies and distributing amounts collected to writers.

-The CMO would demand fair and reasonable compensation for the use of texts where the rights are owned by the writers on an annual basis.
-It would seek compensation for past use as well as future use.
+The CMO would demand fair and reasonable compensation for the use of texts where the rights are owned by the writers, likely on an annual basis.

 5)